zenOfBass/SAD-Assignment-3-II/README.md

 - Each filter runs in its own thread
 - Thread synchronization is handled through the `Pipe` implementation
 - Flow control prevents buffer overflow through wait/notify mechanisms

-## UML Diagram

-The UML diagram for the KWIC system is provided in the Kwic_class.puml file and its image representation in Uml.png.